ibm-cloud-docs/pvs-baas-with-compass/white-paper.md

 #### Need for business continuity

 Enterprises are undertaking digital transformation to stay competitive and meet evolving customer demands.
 Digital era also poses challenges to enterprises.
 The rise in sophisticated cyberattacks, such as ransomware and phishing, has made it harder for organizations to keep pace with threat actors who continually refine their tactics.
 Remote work and cloud adoption have expanded the attack surface, increasing vulnerabilities and making it more challenging to secure dispersed networks and devices.
 Additionally, regulatory requirements around data protection, such as GDPR and CCPA, have introduced legal complexities, as companies now must meet stringent data security and privacy standards or risk significant fines.
-According to the Cost of Data Breach Report 2024 The global average cost of a data breach jumped to USD 4.88 million from USD 4.45 million in 2023, a 10% spike and the highest since the pandemic.
+According to the [Cost of Data Breach Report 2024](https://www.ibm.com/reports/data-breach), the global average cost of a data breach jumped to USD 4.88 million from USD 4.45 million in 2023, a 10% spike and the highest since the pandemic.

 Enterprises today face a variety of threats beyond cyberattacks, including natural disasters and geopolitical risks.
 Natural disasters—such as hurricanes, earthquakes, and floods—can disrupt business operations, damage physical assets, and lead to data loss if adequate backup and disaster recovery plans are not in place.
 Geopolitical threats, such as trade conflicts, sanctions, or political instability, can impact supply chains, restrict market access, and increase regulatory burdens, affecting a company’s ability to operate efficiently in certain regions.
 These factors create significant business continuity challenges, pushing enterprises to develop comprehensive risk management strategies that include resilient infrastructure, diversified supply chains, and secure, geographically dispersed data backups.